scarpent/ledgerbil/README.md

 maintain, and you can rest assured, no automated tool will ever change that data."

-That is, no automated tool within the Ledger program itself.
+That is, no automated tool within the ledger program itself.
 But you can create or find tools to help with various data entry and reconciliation chores, or to report on your data in ways not supported by ledger.